Overview & Coverage

 Should I Purchase Plan C?

 If you’re looking for comprehensive coverage and are eligible for Medicare before January 1, 2020, Plan C is a good option to consider.
-However, if you’re not eligible for Medicare until after the new law goes into effect but are interested in Plan C’s coverage plan, consider Medigap Plan G. Plan G offers a similar range of benefits without the Medicare Part B deductible coverage, which as mentioned, is a relatively low cost.
+However, if you weren’t eligible for Medicare to 1/1/2020 but are interested in the Plan C’s coverage, consider Medigap Plan G. Plan G offers a similar range of benefits without the Medicare Part B deductible coverage, which as mentioned, is a relatively low cost.

 We make it easy to compare prices for Plan C or any other Medigap plan of your choosing.
 Simply complete a brief survey to view a free report of prices in your area: